Turmeric Can Help Alzheimer’s Patients Recuperate

 - When the tea is cool, pour yourself a glass.
 Drink this two times per day.

 - As an option, you can sweeten it with a little honey.

 That being said, even though this is a beneficial spice, you shouldn’t eat excessive amounts of it.
-You also shouldn’t expect miracles.
+Turmeric can help Alzheimer’s, but you shouldn’t expect miracles either.
 However, it’s always worth adding a great natural remedy to your diet.